BitJam/isomount/README.md

     ./isomount /some/iso-file.iso

-Use the follow command to install the utilities to /usr/local/bin
+Use the following command to install the utilities to /usr/local/bin

     sudo make install ROOT=